bundance/angular-mom-spinner/README.md

 Defines the icon that should appear before the mom-spinner-fn is called.
 Note that this value should be enclosed in single quotes inside the attributes existing double quotes.

-e.g. if your icon name is icon-ok, then your mom-start-icon should be defined as:
+e.g. if your icon name is `icon-ok`, then your mom-start-icon should be defined as `mom-start-icon="'icon-ok'"`

-mom-start-icon="'icon-ok'"

 ###mom-spinner-icon###
 The CSS class name representing a spinner icon you want to use if you don't want to use the default.